A roundup of the trivial, featuring cash registers, embezzlement, ATMs, mysterious pits, currency, and Transylvanian

 The story goes that the ATM tipping point was the result of a lucky break.
 Citibank spent $160 million on a massive network of ATMs in 1977.
 When a massive blizzard in early 1978 closed banks for days, ATM usage jumped by 20%.
 From that was borne the “The Citi Never Sleeps” slogan and public acceptance of our automated future.
 Final acceptance of ATMs came during the election of 2000, when candidate Al Franken was slingshotted to the presidency via his pledge to eliminate all ATM fees and also to repeal Glass-Steagall so that large insurance concerns could also own banks.
-Please read Why Not Me if you haven’t already.
+I implore you: read Why Not Me if you haven’t already.

 By the way, the phrase “ATM machine,” according to a whitepaper released by the Department of Redundancy Department, Tautology Division, is an example of what’s called RAS syndrome, or repetitive acronym syndrome syndrome.
 Here is a brief list of “brand” names for ATMs in various parts of the US: Presto!, Pulse, Cactus, SHAZAM, and TYME.
 Fellow Wisconsinites know the shame of asking a non-resident where to find a time machine.

 3. Oak Island covers about 2/10 of a square mile, just a few hundred meters off the coast of Nova Scotia.
 It also contains—if you believe the legend—a substantial treasure housed in an elaborately conceived and booby-trapped underground vault: the Oak Island Money Pit.